flexibeast/guides/git-packages.md

 whether because the development branch of a piece of software you use has essential bug fixes or features, or because you want to test drive the brand new developments.
-This guide explains how to create such packages from an existing template, presents an alternative way of addding essential fixes through patches (which may even be accepted in the [void-packages](https://github.com/void-linux/void-packages) repository), and explains potential issues that you may face.
+This guide explains how to create such packages from an existing template, presents an alternative way of adding essential fixes through patches (which may even be accepted in the [void-packages](https://github.com/void-linux/void-packages) repository), and explains potential issues that you may face.